loforbes/gina-gisshare_server-cookbook/README.md

-# gina-gisshare_users-cookbook
+# gina-gisshare_server-cookbook
-A chef cookbook to create the GINA GIS users with a shared primary group
+A chef cookbook to create a GINA GIS server